 Tread Wisely With PayPal Chargebacks

-That said, the plug-and-play, “self-service” nature of PayPal processing comes as a trade-off.
-For example, third-party chargeback mitigation is less-effective with PayPal, meaning you’re largely on your own when it comes to chargeback management.
+The plug-and-play, “self-service” nature of PayPal processing comes as a trade-off, though.
+For example, third-party chargeback mitigation is less-effective with PayPal, meaning you’re primarily on your own when it comes to chargeback management.

-Check out our 35 Simple Steps to Prevent More Chargebacks guide.
+Need help keeping PayPal chargeback fees in check?
+Download our free guide, 50 Insider Tips to Prevent More Chargebacks.
 Inside, you’ll find helpful, actionable information to help stop disputes and prevent those costly PayPal chargeback fees before they happen.